pratapsolanki/StubhubAndroid/README.md

   </table>

-# Thanks for an opportunity!
+# Thanks for the opportunity!